marctrem/usbarmory-wiki-fork/Terms-of-Use.md

 #### CONTACT DETAILS

-If you have any questions on these Terms or if you need to contact F-Secure for any other reason, please write: F-Secure Corporation, PL24, FI-00181 Helsinki, Finland, e-mail: helsinki@f-secure.com or call: +358 9 2520 0700.
+If you have any questions on these Terms or if you need to contact WithSecure for any other reason, please write: WithSecure Corporation, PL24, FI-00181 Helsinki, Finland, e-mail: helsinki@withsecure.com or call: +358 9 2520 0700.